sh4run/ss/README.md

         "public_key":"/PATH/PublicKey-In-PEM"
     }

-In sss. aead is no longer that important.
-You can choose any other faster encryption method as well.
+In sss. **aead is no longer so important.** You can choose any other faster encryption method as well.
-Generate your public/private key with:

-    ssh-keygen -b 1024 -m pem -f my-key ssh-keygen -m pem -e -f my-key >my-key.pub.pem

-Now your private key is "my-key" and public key is "my-key.pub.pem"

 ### Deployment

+Two ubuntu boxes are required to deploy SSS: one public server outside firewall, and another private server inside firewall as a first level proxy.
+As ss-local doesn't provide any authentication/encryption at this moment, it is recommended to use a machine in your private(home) network as the second box.
-Run ss-server at your VPS server side and ss-local at your local ubuntu box.
-Run any socks5 client (v2rayng, SagerNet, Clash all support socks5) at your end device to connect to your local ubuntu box.
+* Run ss-server at your public server(VPS): **ss-server -c server.json**
+* Run ss-local at your local ubuntu box: **ss-local -c local.json**
+* Run any socks5 client (v2rayng/SagerNet/Clash/Shadowrocket all support socks5) at your end device to connect to your local ubuntu box.

 ## Test Results